-InMotion and SiteGround both offer free migration from other hosts.
+InMotion Hosting and SiteGround both offer free migration from other hosts.

-InMotion and SiteGround both include free SSL certificates in their plans.
+InMotion Hosting and SiteGround both include free SSL certificates in their plans.

-But for InMotion, it’s a name brand Comodo SSL certificate, while SiteGround includes access to an already free Let’s Encrypt certificate.
+But for InMotion Hosting, it’s a name brand Comodo SSL certificate, while SiteGround includes access to an already free Let’s Encrypt certificate.

-SiteGround has data centers around the world, including Singapore, while InMotion has data centers in Los Angeles and Virginia, both of which are located directly on internet exchange points, which improves routing efficiency and fault-tolerance.
+SiteGround has data centers around the world, including Singapore, while InMotion Hosting has data centers in Los Angeles and Virginia, both of which are located directly on internet exchange points, which improves routing efficiency and fault-tolerance.

-InMotion both include a free domain for new customers – which can be convenient for anyone that doesn’t have a domain name from a 3rd party already.
+InMotion Hosting both includes a free domain for new customers – which can be convenient for anyone that doesn’t have a domain name from a 3rd party already.

 SiteGround has a heavy focus on developer-friendly premium features such as Git rep creation and a built-in staging environment with their web hosting plans.